-An electric fence will either keep animals in or predators out, and is both a very effective and economical way of performing either function.
+An electric fence will either keep animals in or keep predators out, and is both a very effective and economical way of performing either function.

 Electric netting is best used for poultry, rabbits, goats and often sheep.
 Netting is a very flexible method of setting up a temporary pen which will enable you to move the fence frequently if required.
 You can use electro-tape for horses (they can see it more easily) and polywires for smaller animals such as sheep and goats.
 Strong galvanised wire is usually used for cattle and pigs and for longer, permanent fencing.